The newly-formed Frome Campfire Beacon book club is going online for its third session - on March 29th at 15:00 GMT

-The first hour will be spent talking about (and reading from) books that are currently inspiring you - bring one along.
+The first hour will be spent talking about (and reading from) books that are currently inspiring you - so have a book to hand.

 We will be meeting online using the Zoom platform (free download available)

 The first hour was spent talking about (and reading from) books that are currently inspiring us - here is the reading list.

 We are back in March with singer-songwriter and book author Bob Hillary, who has just published his book 'Simplify - How to Stay Sane in a world going mad